irqed/octokit.py/README.rst

 **********************************************
-Octokit.py: python toolkit for the GitHub API.
+Python toolkit for the GitHub API.
 **********************************************

 Octokit.py is a port of ruby toolkit Octokit.rb, basically it's a wrapper around GitHub API.